lambda-dom/weidu_library/weidu_library/docs/libraries/spell_symbols.md

 `change_spell_symbol INT_VAR level STR_VAR name type`

 Changes the spell symbol `name` to `type` and `level`.
-This is implemented as a call to `ADD_SPELL` where `name` must already exist in `spell.ids`, so it adds a new slot to `spell.ids` unless `type` and `level` are the same (in which case the call is a no-op).
+This is implemented as a call to `ADD_SPELL` where `name` must already exist in `spell.ids`, so it adds a new slot to `spell.ids` unless `type` and `level` are the same, in which case the call is a no-op.
 The original spell resource is untouched.

 ## A. 1.
 Table interface.

 `add_spell_symbols STR_VAR table patches = "*"`

-Add new spell symbols to `spell.ids` using a table that must have the format of [Add spell symbols table](../../resources/2da/templates/add_symbols.2da). `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`; any such patching function will be called with no arguments.
+Add new spell symbols to `spell.ids` using a table that must have the format of [Add spell symbols table](../../resources/2da/templates/add_symbols.2da).
+The resource used is a generic blank spell; it is assumed that it is patched or overriden later on the install. `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`; any such patching function will be called with no arguments.

 `change_spell_symbols STR_VAR table`